Yamaha YZF-R1: 2009–2014 (RN22)

-2015–present
+2015–2016 (RN32)

 At the centennial EICMA motorcycle show, Yamaha officially unveiled a new generation of R1, similar to the contemporary YZR M1.
 Yamaha claims a wet weight of 439 lb.
 Engine changes include a decreased bore-to-stroke ratio, a larger airbox, a finger-follower valve system, and fracture split titanium conrods.
 Magnesium wheels are standard, and information is presented to the rider through a user-customizable thin-film display.

 The new bike has an electronics package that includes a sophisticated Traction Control System (TCS), a Slide Control System (SCS), an anti-wheelie Lift Control System (LIF), linked antilock brakes, a Launch Control System (LCS), a Quick Shift System (QSS), and selectable power modes.
 The Slide Control System on the R1 is the first on a production motorcycle.
 Information is fed to the bike through a six-axis inertial measurement unit and other sensors over 100 times a second.
 Power delivery is tapered through throttle valve manipulation and ignition and fuel cuts.

 A second higher-spec, limited production model called the R1M is also produced, and is differentiated from the standard model by having more expensive components, such as electronic semi-active Öhlins suspension, carbon fiber bodywork, Yamaha's Communication Control Unit (CCU), a Y-TRAC data logging system, and grippier Bridgestone tires with a larger rear 200/55 size.

 Starting in 2016, the lower-spec R1S model has also been offered.

+2017-2019 (RN49)

-At EICMA 2017 Yahama presented the next generation of R1 and R1M.
+At EICMA 2017 Yamaha presented the next generation of R1 and R1M.
 They have a better Quick Shift System, an updated Lift (wheelie) Control System and fulfill Euro 4 requirements.
 The R1M got a new Öhlins Electronic Racing Suspension.
 In 2019 next new models started.